MicrosoftDocs/win32/desktop-src/NetTCPIPProv/cim-routeusesendpoint.md

 ---
-Description: 'RouteUsesEndpoint depicts the relationship between a next hop route and the local Endpoint that is used to transmit the traffic to the \\'next hop\\'.' ms.assetid: '800282ae-45a7-4be8-a02b-c6b553348caa'
+Description: RouteUsesEndpoint depicts the relationship between a next hop route and the local Endpoint that is used to transmit the traffic to the \\next hop\\. ms.assetid: 800282ae-45a7-4be8-a02b-c6b553348caa
-title: 'CIM\_RouteUsesEndpoint class'
+title: CIM\_RouteUsesEndpoint class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_RouteUsesEndpoint class